announcement

 What is DLG4-related syndrome?

-DLG4-related syndrome happens when there are changes to the DLG4 gene.
-These changes prevent the gene from working as it should.
-DLG4-related syndrome is also called SHINE syndrome and DLG4-related synaptopathy.
+DLG4-related syndrome happens when there are changes in the DLG4 gene.
+These changes can keep the gene from working as it should.

 Key Role